Need to talk? Call 1800 882 436.

 Rapid weaning

-If your baby is less than 12 months of age, they will need to have breastfeeds replaced with formula.
+If your baby is less than 12 months of age, they will need to have their breastfeeds replaced with infant formula.

 Cow’s milk is not suitable for babies under 12 months of age.
 Until your baby reaches 12 months, you should continue feeding them expressed breast milk or formula.

 Children who are older than 12 months of age can have cows' milk as a drink.
-They only need about 1 to 1 ½ cups (250 to 375 mL) a day.
+They need about 1 to 2 cups (250mL to 500mL) a day.
 Toddler formulas aren’t needed.

 If your baby is finding weaning difficult, try: